TOMToolkit/tomtoolkit.github.io/docs/getting_started.md

 The TOM Toolkit is a [Django](https://www.djangoproject.com/) project.
 This means you'll be running an application based on the Django framework when you run a TOM.
 If you decide to customize your TOM, you'll be working in Django.
-You'll likely need some basic understanding of python and we recommend all users work their way through the [Django tutorial](https://docs.djangoproject.com/en/2.1/contents/) first before starting with the TOM Toolkit.
+You'll likely need some basic understanding of Python and we recommend all users work their way through the [Django tutorial](https://docs.djangoproject.com/en/2.1/contents/) first before starting with the TOM Toolkit.
 It doesn't take long, and you most likely won't need to utilize any advanced